-In line with national recommendations a daily mathematics lesson is planned and taught.
+In line with national recommendations, from Year 1 onwards, a daily mathematics lesson is planned and taught.
 The suggested timings of 45 minutes (KS1) and 1 hour (KS2) are used as a baseline, however there is flexibility within this if particular lessons require it.
 There are also opportunities for cross-curricular links, which will provide work in other areas of the curriculum to support and reinforce children's mathematical learning.
-In the Foundation Stage there will be a daily lesson which will last for at least 30 minutes, alongside opportunities for mathematical activities daily through continuous provision.